 Analysis work has an hourly rate of 65 EUR.

 Development work has an hourly rate of 85 EUR.

 Say 10 hours were spent on analysis and 5 hours on development.
 The invoice will be provided with the following two invoice lines:

 Price excl.
 VAT

-In Teamleader you can set the hourly rate per task in Settings > Planning > Task types.
-When adding or editing the types of task, you can define an hourly rate.
+In Teamleader you can set the hourly rate per task in Settings > Calendar > Work types.
+When adding or editing the work types, you can define an hourly rate.

 C. Fixed price per hour:

-Finally, it may be that your company has one unique hourly rate regardless of the task type or the user.
+Finally, it may be that your company has one unique hourly rate regardless of the work type or the user.